Agnes Flanagan Chapel

 Agnes Flanagan Chapel is a chapel on the Lewis & Clark College campus, in Portland, Oregon.
 The building was designed by Paul Thiry, completed in 1968, and officially dedicated in February 1969.

 Design

 The chapel was built in a 16-side design with stained glass windows depicting stories from the Book of Genesis.
 It has seating for 650 people.

-Due to the chapel's 16 sides, it is home to a specially designed pipe organ which hangs from its ceiling.
+Due to the chapel's 16 sides, it is home to a specially designed 1971 Casavant pipe organ which hangs from its ceiling.
+It is the world's only circular pipe organ, and was inaugurated by world-renowned organist Virgil Fox.